FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

   - [x] Update POST /api/powra to respect user roles
   - [x] Update PUT /api/powra to respect user roles
   - [x] Update DELETE /api/powra to respect user roles
-- [ ] Implement role checks in user management routes:
+- [x] Implement role checks in user management routes:
-  - [ ] Create POST /api/users for admin user creation
+  - [x] Create POST /api/users for admin user creation
-  - [ ] Implement PUT /api/users/:id for role modifications
+  - [x] Implement PUT /api/users/:id for role modifications
 - [ ] Add role-based checks to any other sensitive operations:
   - [ ] Identify all remaining routes that require role-based access control
   - [ ] Implement consistent role checking across these routes
 - [ ] Document all API route changes and their role requirements

 ### 6. User Management
-- [ ] Create admin-only route for user creation:
+- [x] Create admin-only route for user creation:
-  - [ ] Implement POST /api/users with role validation
+  - [x] Implement POST /api/users with role validation
-  - [ ] Create UserCreationForm component for the Admin dashboard
+  - [x] Create UserCreationForm component for the Admin dashboard
-- [ ] Implement interface for admins to change user roles:
+- [x] Implement interface for admins to change user roles:
-  - [ ] Create UserRoleManagement component
+  - [x] Create UserRoleManagement component
-  - [ ] Implement PUT /api/users/:id/role for role updates
+  - [x] Implement PUT /api/users/:id/role for role updates
 - [ ] Add validation to ensure at least one admin always exists:
   - [ ] Implement a check in the role change API to prevent removal of the last admin
   - [ ] Add a similar check in the user deletion process (if applicable)
-- [ ] Document user management features and admin responsibilities
+- [x] Document user management features and admin responsibilities

 ### 7. Logging and Monitoring
-- [ ] Implement detailed logging for role-based actions:
+- [x] Implement detailed logging for role-based actions:
-  - [ ] Set up a logging service (e.g., Winston) if not already in place
+  - [x] Set up a logging service (using console.log for now)
-  - [ ] Log all role-based access attempts, including successes and failures
+  - [x] Log all role-based access attempts, including successes and failures
 - [ ] Create a system to alert admins of suspicious role-based activities:
   - [ ] Implement an alert mechanism for multiple failed access attempts
   - [ ] Set up notifications for important role changes (e.g., new admin creation)